C++ Math lgamma

 Return value

-It returns the logarithm of a gamma function of value x.
+It provides the natural logarithm of the gamma function applied to the input value x.

 | Parameter | Return value |